rcl-ssl/docs/containers/docker.md

 ## Docker Compose

-Run the following Docker Compose file to create and run a docker container:
+Run the following Docker Compose file to deploy a docker container:

 ```yaml
 version: '3'